Cirdans-Home/recipesforenvsciences2023/src/graphsandnetworks.md

 From the plot we suspect that we can identify two communities in our set of birds, but how can we do it mathematically?
 This task is called a task of **community detection**, and there are many algorithms and strategies for achieving it.
-We are going to focus here on the case on a techinique that is called **spectral clustering**.
+We are going to focus here on a techinique that is called **spectral clustering**.
 First of all we need a particular representation of the network with a *matrix* called a *Laplacian of the network*:
 ```{code-cell} matlab
 L = laplacian(G);
 ```
-Then we recover the **spectra information** by the command:
+Then we recover the **spectral information** by the command:
 ```{code-cell} matlab
 [v,l] = eigs(L,2,'smallestabs');
 ```